 How to use gap analysis to gain an unfair advantage over your competitors

-For almost ten years, we have been urging companies to dominate their markets.
+We have been urging companies to dominate their markets for over fifteen years.
 In fact, that’s one of the main things that we help our clients to do.
 Many of them are now leaders in their verticals.
-In this article, we describe a ridiculously effective strategy for domination.
-It’s based around a major conversion killer: “lack of interest.”

 Here’s what we mean by “lack of interest”: